Selling your shared ownership home

 Once a buyer is found we will ask your estate agent to provide a Memorandum of Sale.

 We need to make sure your buyer is eligible for shared ownership.
-They will be asked to register with a Help to Buy agent by completing an online application form.
+We will ask them to complete an application form.

 We will check their local connection if one is required and arrange for an affordability check to be carried out.